 From clean rivers to the climate crisis, we’re working to make sure the law protects the climate and our natural environment.
 We know litigation in this area can work; we’ve seen its impact already, when we forced the Government to produce a better policy for the future of energy production.
 The UK has a duty to take the lead in combating the climate crisis.
 How will we look future generations in the eye if we don’t?

 We select our cases carefully.
 We only take cases that are consistent with our values, and we ask ourselves in particular:

-- does it address significant issues of disadvantage, unfairness or discrimination, preferably for a relatively large cohort of people?
+- Does it address significant issues of disadvantage, unfairness or discrimination, preferably for a relatively large group of people?

-Taking a case by case approach, we also consider the prospects for a successful outcome, whether the litigation can be funded, and whether the litigation would be brought (or the underlying issues effectively addressed) without our involvement.
+Taking a case by case approach, we also consider the prospects for a successful outcome, whether the litigation can be funded, and whether it could be brought (or the underlying issues effectively addressed) without our involvement.

 Address: East Point High Street, Seal, Sevenoaks, Kent, United Kingdom, TN15 0EG